Common Health Problems with Jack Russells Terriers

 Not only are seizures in your dog frightening to behold, but they can also be life-threatening.
 Some Jack Russells may fall victim to epilepsy, a condition that involves recurrent seizures.
 Dogs who suffer from epilepsy may need regular evaluations and medication to keep symptoms in check.

-Jack Russells can develop Mast Cell Tumors, a type of skin cancer.
+Jack Russells can develop mast cell tumors, a type of skin cancer.
 Keep an eye on their skin for any lumps or bumps during your regular grooming sessions, and report any concerns back to your vet.

-How to Avoid Common Conditions in Jack Russell Terriers
+How to avoid common conditions in Jack Russell terriers

-First things first: If you’re currently in the market for a purebred Jack Russell Terrier puppy, buy from a reputable breeder.
+First things first: If you’re currently in the market for a purebred Jack Russell terrier puppy, buy from a reputable breeder.

 Certain hereditary conditions just tend to be common to certain dog breeds; this much is true.
 However, a responsible breeder won't sell you a dog whose immediate relatives have suffered from major hereditary health conditions.
 In other words, they'll try their hardest to send you home with a pup who's primed for lifelong health.